powsybl/powsybl-tutorials/docs/loadflow.md

 }
 ```

-Here we will also show how to define a visitor object, that may be used to loop over equipments.
-We will use it to print the energy sources and the loads of the network.
-Visitors are usually used to access the network equipments efficiently, and modify their properties for instance.
-Here we just print some data about generators and loads.
+We will also show how to define a visitor object, that can be used to loop over equipment.
+We will use it to display
+the power sources and loads of the network.
+Visitors are usually used to efficiently access the network components,
+and change their properties, for example.
+Here we will just print some data about the generators and loads.
 ```java
 final TopologyVisitor visitor = new DefaultTopologyVisitor() {
     @Override